 The Specialized Analytic Seminar Series brings together a diverse range of federal, state, and local subject-matter experts (SMEs) and partner agencies/organizations to inform analytic capabilities.
 The program addresses specialized-threat topic areas and the associated patterns, trends, skills, and resources necessary to effectively monitor and evaluate potential threats in the analyst’s area of responsibility.
 These 1½- to 2-day seminars present a detailed overview of the topic area from multiple SME perspectives, including associated patterns, trends, and potential impacts; a dynamic presentation of case studies, tools, and/or resources; and a discussion of available training, techniques, and approaches to support implementation and/or enhancement of associated analytic capabilities.

 The DHS I&A State and Local Fellows Program is designed to integrate state and local partners into the intelligence and information sharing processes resident across the federal government and the Intelligence Community (IC).
-This program provides a unique opportunity for state and local partners to collaborate with DHS and the IC, through the Joint Counterterrorism Assessment Team (JCAT), in order to ensure that threat information is most effectively shared between all levels of government.
+This program provides a unique opportunity for state and local partners to collaborate with DHS and the IC, through the Joint Counterterrorism Assessment Team (JCAT), in order to make sure that threat information is most effectively shared between all levels of government.
 Fellows will be expected to collaborate with their federal counterparts and state and local customers through participation in a variety of intelligence functions.
 Through these engagements, fellows will collaborate with DHS and IC partners to develop and execute strategies for sharing information and intelligence across all levels of government.
 Additional information on the fellows program and the associated application can be found here.

 For additional information, please contact SLTTPartnerEngagement@hq.dhs.gov.